 - Ms. Bhavna Vasudeva | Vice Chair of Community Impact Committee, Central Carolina Community Foundation Board Member

 - Mr. Chris Watson | Manager, Motion Industries; Owner, Learning Express

 Additional Information about This Fund:

-- The Community Foundation's board provided the initial funding of $50,000 and additional donations are being received from across the country.
-The Governor's Original Six Foundation has donated $55,000 to underwrite administration of the fund so that 100% of the dollars raised will go to local organizations aiding those in need.
+- The Community Foundation's board provided the initial funding of $50,000 and additional donations were received from across the country.
+Former Governor Nikki Haley's Original Six Foundation donated $55,000 to underwrite administration of the fund so that 100% of the dollars raised will go to local organizations aiding those in need.
 In addition, a matching challenge gift of $100,000 was donated by the Lipscomb Family Foundation.